An Active Confirmed Property is a farm with management group(s) (mobs) of cattle that have been determined to have Mycoplasma bovis (M. bovis).

 You don’t need to get through this on your own.
 There is a lot of support available and we recommend you also reach out for support from friends, family, organisations like the Rural Support Trust and other farmers who have been through the process and offered their support.
 We can also put you in touch with support networks.

 Strict restrictions will be placed on the movement of cattle and other goods both onto and off your property.

 You will likely receive a Transitional Notice of Direction (T-NOD) while the area of your farm that is to go under a Restricted Place Notice is determined.
 A ‘T-NOD’, restricts the movement of cattle both onto and off of your property.
 The T-NOD will remain in place while a census of cattle on your farm and an Exotic Disease Investigation Report (EDIR) are completed (if not already done).

 Once information in the census, EDIR and test results have been reviewed by the Programme, the affected areas of your farm will be placed under a ‘Restricted Place Notice’ (RP).
 All cattle within the boundary of the RP Notice need to be culled.

 Your neighbours who have cattle or buffalo need to be told that your farm, or part of your farm, has become an Active Confirmed Property and will be going under an RP Notice.

-If you’re not comfortable doing this yourself, you can ask your ICP Manager to do this with you, or on your behalf.
+If you’re not comfortable doing this yourself, you can ask your Farm Systems Manager to do this with you, or on your behalf.